nouisl/Noushin-FYP/README.md

 ### This repository contains the source code and implementation of the Ticket3 platform.

 <br /> **The tech stack consists of the following components**:
 - Frontend: JavaScript with React is used for developing the frontend of the Ticket3 platform.
+CSS with Bootstrap is used as well.
 - Backend: Node.js is utilized for the backend development of Ticket3 to write RESTful API.
 - Database: MySQL is chosen as the database management system for Ticket3.
 - Blockchain: Solidity is the programming language used for developing smart contracts on the Ethereum blockchain in this project.